kvarak/dnd/docs/_Folk/beastfolk.md

     While holding something with one or both feet, your walking speed is 0.
 Your climbing speed is halved, unless both your hands are free.

 -  **Graceful Movement**.
-You are proficient with the Acrobatics skill.
-When not wearing heavy armor, you can use your Dexterity in place of your Strength when climbing, or determining the distance you can cover when making a jump.
+Add the *Acrobatics* skill to your class skills if not already there, and gain 1 skill point to spend on that skill.
+When not wearing heavy armor, you can use your Dexterity in place of your Strength when climbing and determining the distance you can cover when making a jump.

 -  **Prehensile Tail**.
 You can make object interactions using your tail, and if you are not wearing heavy armor, you can suspend your body weight from it.